bashhar/bashhar/README.md

 - 👋 Hi, I’m @bashhar
-- 👀 I’m interested in Triathlon and endurance sport. ( computer and science side of it too )
+- 👀 I’m interested in computer sciences, sports ( endurance stuff mostly ) and arts ( philosophy and photography ).
-- 🌱 I’m currently learning Computer Science @ unamur
+- 🌱 I’m currently learning Computer Science @ unamur.
-- 💞️ I’m looking to collaborate on my own programming skills
+- 💞️ I’m looking to improve my own programming skills.
-- 📫 How to reach me student@bash-art.net
+- 📫 How to reach me student@bash-art.net.

 <!---
 bashhar/bashhar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.